ttadano/alamode/docs/source/formalism/formalism_anphon.rst

     \Lambda(\boldsymbol{q}) = W^{\dagger}(\boldsymbol{q})D(\boldsymbol{q})W(\boldsymbol{q}).

-hen one needs to capture the LO\-TO splitting near the zone-center by the supercell approach, it is necessary to add the non\-analytic part of the dynamical matrix defined by
+When one needs to capture the LO\-TO splitting near the zone-center by the supercell approach, it is necessary to add the non\-analytic part of the dynamical matrix defined by

 .. math::